shakebugs/shake-docs/docs/react/configuration-and-data/activity-history.md

 // highlight-end
 ```

 ### System events

 System events - also known as app lifecycle events - are tracked automatically and require no additional setup.

 ### Notifications

-On iOS, notifications are tracked automatically and require no additional setup.
+On *iOS*, notifications are tracked automatically and require no additional setup.

-Android requires notifications permission in the settings to track notifications.
+*Android* requires notifications permission in settings to track notifications.
 Use the following code snippet to show notification settings screen to the user:

 ```javascript title="App.js"